-I will spend time in future articles breaking down HIIT, LISS and MISS.
+You can read more about HIIT here and Cardio here.
 If you want more info now, including an explanation of HIIT, LISS, and MISS, you can review my post on best programs for weight loss.
 I will also separately explain this formula and why it works.

 Circuit training options

 The most important aspect of a good circuit training program is to stay organized, so here are the links to my different templates.

 - Customizable DAOFitLife Exercise Plan Google Sheet Template (updated for week 2)

 - Downloadable DAOFitLife Exercise Plan Excel Document